Highlights of the Program

 The International Council on Clean Transportation

-• Highlighting current emissions and projecting fuel demand in California’s aviation and shipping sectors
+• Current emissions and projecting fuel demand in California’s aviation and shipping sectors

-• Complementary roles of hydrogen and its derivatives in cutting industry emissions
+• Looking at complementary roles of hydrogen and its derivatives in cutting industry emissions

 11:55 - 12:00